SIMULATOR-WG/SHARC/README.md

 #
 	  - date: 31/05/2021

- - Added in /support the satellite/pseudo-satellite antenna beamwidth earth visibility script.
+ - Added in /support the satellite/pseudo-satellite antenna beamwidth Earth coverage script.
  - Added in /support the satellite/pseudo-satellite horizon visibility script.
  - Added in /support the antenna efficiency script.
  - HIBS Cluster options: 0 and 1;